Westpol/alphaflight-airframe/README.md

 | Weight                    | TBD   |
 | Wing Area to Weight Ratio | TBD   |

-> These values will be filled in once the geometry and target mass are finalized.
+> These values will be defined once the geometry and target mass are finalized.

 ---

 ## Status

 This airframe is under active development.
-Expect frequent changes as design assumptions are validated (or disproven).
+Design decisions may change as the project progresses and assumptions are validated through testing.

-Feedback, critique, and engineering nitpicks are always welcome.